Ramon Martinez Gion

-Ramon Renaldo Martinez Gion (Born September 12, 1990 in Amsterdam) is a professional Dutch volleyball player, currently playing for Draisma Dynamo Volleyball.
+Ramon Renaldo Martinez Gion (born 12 September 1990, in Amsterdam) was a professional Dutch volleyball player, who stopped playing professionally after the season 2024–2025.

 Early life

-His parents are Gabriel Martinez Gion and Simone Seegers.
-He has played in the Netherlands, Belgium and German national competition, with some successes like winning the National Cup in the 2011-2012 season with Landstede Volleyball Netherlands A-League.
+He has played in the Netherlands, Belgium and German national competition, with some successes like winning the National Cup in the 2011–2012 season with Landstede Volleyball Netherlands A-League.

 Career

 Ramon has played for VC Omniworld, VVH, VC Allvo, Landstede Volleyball, Prefaxis Menen and Chemie Volley Mitteldeutschland volleyball clubs.
 He started playing volleyball at age 12 after a lesson at school.
 Ramon worked his way up to the highest leagues through athletic and dynamic volleyball practice.
 During his time at the professional level with the Landstede Volleyball Club Ramon has won 2 national titles, 2 super cup titles, and 2 national cup titles.
 He was also voted as best player in season 2013/2014.
 Ramon is selected on the national long list of Holland existing out of 22 players.